-Can you use home contents insurance from another country in Austria?
+Can you use home insurance from another country in Austria?

-You may be able to use your home contents insurance policy from another country if the policy you’ve taken out includes coverage of possessions abroad.
-Because contents insurance in Austria isn’t mandatory, and policies cover movable goods, it will all depend on what your existing policy says.
+You can typically use a home contents insurance policy from any other country if the policy you’ve taken out includes coverage of possessions abroad.
+It will all depend on what your existing policy says.
 Check the terms and conditions under what is and is not covered.

 Home contents insurance companies in Austria

 There are over 100 insurance companies in Austria.
 Not all of them offer home insurance.
-Here are some of the main ones that do:
+However, plenty do, including:

 Most insurance companies in Austria will offer at least two or three different policies with increasing levels of coverage.
 Some may sell a flexible standard package that you can tailor towards your needs and pay accordingly.
-Here are the main types you can find.
+You can usually choose between:

 Home contents insurance costs in Austria